Tuesday, 16 July 2024 00:00

 If you have any questions, please feel free to contact one of our offices located in Metropolis and Eldorado, IL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Read more about How to Stretch Your Feet
+Read more about Neuropathy

-Making sure that your children maintain good foot health is very important as they grow.
-If you have any questions, contact Dr. Dean D. Hinners of Illinois.
+Diabetic foot care is important in preventing foot ailments such as ulcers.
+If you are suffering from diabetes or have any other concerns about your feet, contact Dr. Dean D. Hinners from Illinois.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Metropolis and Eldorado, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.